Yitzhak97/Capstone_project_Africa_CDC/README.md

 This capstone project challenges participants to design and implement a comprehensive bioinformatics pipeline for analyzing raw Illumina sequencing data of Ebola virus isolates.
 The project emphasizes command-line scripting, data manipulation, variant calling, data wrangling and analysis, and containerization for reproducibility.

 ### Tools used in the pipeline
-1. FastQC         - quality check of raw reads
+1. FastQC
-2. fastp          - trimming and filtering
+2. fastp
-3. MultiQC        - reporting
+3. MultiQC
-4. BWA            - Alignment
+4. BWA
 5. Samtools
 6. BCFtools

----

-⚙ Pipeline Steps
+## Pipeline Steps

 The pipeline (eboVar.sh) performs: